TheJackalOfAllTrades/misa_imc2015/README.md

 # MISA IMC 2015 Website
 This README.md file contains details on how to develop the MISA IMC 2015 website.

+*PLEASE DON'T FORGET TO REPLACE THE ADMIN EMAIL WITH THE IMC EMAIL*

 ## Prerequisites
 * code editor - e.g. Sublime Text 3, but I highly recommend [Atom](atom.io)
 because it has built-in `.scss` highlighting